dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Show stack frames from modules

--  Choose one of “Current module” (show frames whose corresponding definitions are defined in the current module only), “Current module and imported from used modules” (show frames from the current module and the modules it uses; the default), and “All modules” (show frames from all modules in the thread).
+-  Choose one of "Current module" (show frames whose corresponding definitions are defined in the current module only), "Current module and imported from used modules" (show frames from the current module and the modules it uses; the default), and "All modules" (show frames from all modules in the thread).
--  These three options correspond to the “local”, “visible” and “all” statements in the filtering drop-down list.
+-  These three options correspond to the "local", "visible" and "all" statements in the filtering drop-down list.

 Show stack frames matching

--  Enter a string in the “Include” text box; only frame names including this string will be shown in backtraces.
+-  Enter a string in the "Include" text box; only frame names including this string will be shown in backtraces.
--  Enter a string in the “Exclude” text box; frame names including this string will be excluded from backtraces.
+-  Enter a string in the "Exclude" text box; frame names including this string will be excluded from backtraces.

 Exceptions options